elementor/elementor-developers-docs/src/themes/theme-locations.md

 # Theme Locations

-The **Theme Builder** only works if the theme has registered **Theme Locations**.
-It signals to Elementor that the theme supports global headers / footers, custom archive pages or single pages.
+**Theme Builder** only works if the theme has registered **theme locations**.
+This signals to Elementor that the theme supports global headers / footers, custom archive pages or single pages.
 Themes can support all core locations, some locations or create their own custom locations.

 ## Available Locations

-The following groups make up the Elementor locations:
+Following are the Elementor locations:

 * **Header** – template header replaces the theme `header.php` file.
 * **Footer** – template footer replaces the theme `footer.php` file.